 These instructions assume the software will run on a Raspberry Pi computer in conjunction with OctoPrint.
-It is recommended that a Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host machine (see the FAQ for other machines).
+It is recommended that a Raspberry Pi 2, 3, or 4 computer be used as the host machine (see the FAQ for other machines).

 The above will download Klipper, install some system dependencies, setup Klipper to run at system startup, and start the Klipper host software.
 It will require an internet connection and it may take a few minutes to complete.

 To compile the micro-controller code, start by running these commands on the Raspberry Pi:

 The comments at the top of the printer configuration file should describe the settings that need to be set during "make menuconfig".
 Open the file in a web browser or text editor and look for these instructions near the top of the file.
 Once the appropriate "menuconfig" settings have been configured, press "Q" to exit, and then "Y" to save.
 Then run:

 If the comments at the top of the printer configuration file describe custom steps for "flashing" the final image to the printer control board then follow those steps and then proceed to configuring OctoPrint.

 Otherwise, the following steps are often used to "flash" the printer control board.
 First, it is necessary to determine the serial port connected to the micro-controller.
 Run the following:

 It should report something similar to the following:

 It's common for each printer to have its own unique serial port name.
 This unique name will be used when flashing the micro-controller.
 It's possible there may be multiple lines in the above output - if so, choose the line corresponding to the micro-controller (see the FAQ for more information).